CHI-CityTech/Collaborative-AI/docs/setup/diffusion setup/README.md

-This folder stores setup informaiton and instructions in how to create a diffusion pathway using
+This folder stores setup information and instructions in how to create a diffusion pathway using

 **Homebrew Install Dependencies**
 - This document explains why certain dependencies are installed when setting up core development tools like git and wget via Homebrew.